Memphis Grizzlies: Retired numbers

 The Grizzlies originally planned to retire Tony Allen's no. 9 jersey on January 28, 2022.
 However, in November 2021, the ceremony was postponed at the request of Allen.
+In September 2024, it was announced that the ceremony would go ahead on March 15, 2025.

-After trading Marc Gasol during the 2018–19 season's trade deadline, the team announced that Gasol's no. 33 would be retired.
-After trading Mike Conley Jr. the team announced they would retire Conley Jr.'s no. 11.
+After trading Mike Conley Jr., the team announced they would retire Conley Jr.'s no. 11 jersey.

-The NBA retired Bill Russell's No. 6 for all its member teams on August 11, 2022.
+The NBA retired Bill Russell's no. 6 for all its member teams on August 11, 2022.

 Franchise records

 Television and radio

-The Grizzlies appear on television on the pay-TV channel Bally Sports Southeast, owned and operated by Bally Sports.
+The Grizzlies appear on television on the pay-TV channel FanDuel Sports Network Southeast, owned and operated by FanDuel Sports Network.
 The TV broadcast crew is play-by-play announcer Pete Pranica, analyst Brevin Knight and sideline reporter Rob Fischer.
-Selected games formerly aired on WPXX and several TV stations throughout the team's broadcast territory.
+Since the 2024–25 season, 5 games are simulcast over-the-air on Gray Media owned WMC-TV, WSMV-TV and WBXX-TV.

 On radio, the Grizzlies are heard on their flagship station WMFS-FM "ESPN 92.9".
 The radio broadcast crew is play-by-play announcer Eric Hasseltine, and analysts Hank McDowell and Elliot Perry.